passiv-me/ad-meta-survey/README.md

 This repository hosts the full list of papers used in 'Anomaly Detection -- A Meta Review' by Sivam Pasupathipillai and Emanuele Della Valle.

 ## Field description
-Year - publication year
+- Year: publication year
-Title - paper title
+- Title: paper title
-Authors - paper authors
+- Authors: paper authors
-Citations - number of citations @ July 2018
+- Citations: number of citations @ July 2018
-Domain - application domain (see below)
+- Domain: application domain (see below)
-Definition - anomaly definition (see below)
+- Definition: anomaly definition (see below)

 ### Application domain
 Each paper is categorized according to the following codes: